J.C. Moore Online

 Politics.
 Unfortunately, the 2nd amendment has become a hot political issue and some of our politicians have used it to the limit – and then some.
 If one politician wants to allow concealed carry, another will see that and raise him an open carry, and another will up that by an open carry in bars.
 An important rule of gun safety is that guns and alcohol don’t mix.
 The Oklahoma Legislature has topped all that by passing a bill exempting the state from Federal gun laws.
 The Governor vetoed the bill and the override attempt failed, but the sponsors have vowed to keep trying – at least until the next election.
 A legislator who is a former state trooper, says that it is a “bad, bad, bill that will make law enforcement in Oklahoma a very dangerous job”.
 He’s right.
 The supporters must have forgotten that Timothy McVeigh, the terrorist who blew up the Federal Building in Oklahoma City, was stopped for a traffic violation but was held when the patrolman noticed he had a concealed handgun loaded with Black Talon ammunition.
 McVeigh was still in jail when they traced the bombing to him.

 Rights.
 We are guaranteed our Second Amendment rights and no one is really trying to take those away.
 While considering our gun rights, we need to also consider the rights and safety of our peace officers and our citizens.
 Registration of handguns, background checks, safety training, and a cooling off period for buying handguns seem to be good ideas.
-No one really needs to own an assault rifle or bullets designed to penetrate an officer’s safety vest.
+No one really needs to own an assault rifle, high capacity clips, or bullets designed to penetrate an officer’s safety vest.
 If we truly respect our officers, we will give them the regulations they need to prevent crime and have some safety in their work.
 Other amendments, such as the First Amendment, have reasonable restrictions to insure public safety and protect the rights of others.
 It should be no different for gun rights.